 - How do you tell the psychopath from the high-powered, driven MBA performer?
 The study revealed that an inordinate number of psychopaths with fundamentally flawed moral compasses were finding refuge in big business.
 This kinda helps explain, perhaps, some of the excesses we see in the world of big business and the apparently remorseless direction it can frequently take.
 Here I need to add that social media is exerting pressure and making change tangentially.
 By creating a more transparent environment which is forcing MBA courses to include double and triple bottom line accounting with their focus on social good they are also creating an environment which makes it less likely for psychopaths to easily hide in.

-BBC Horizon Videos: What Makes us Good or Evil?
+BBC Horizon Video: What Makes us Good or Evil?